Straightening warped cones: Open problems

 \section{Open problems}

 In the proof of \cref{coarse-to-a-T-menable} instead of the average $h=\sum\frac{h_n}{2^n}$ of kernels $h_n(\gamma, y) \defeq k(r_ny, r_n\gamma y)$ one may consider their ultralimit.
-The limit kernel is still proper and negative definite (in the sense of \eqref{eq:negative-definite}), even if we assume that the warped cone admits only an asymptotic coarse embedding instead of a coarse embedding.
+The limit kernel is still proper and negative definite (in the sense of inequality \eqref{ineq:negative-definite} on page~\labelcpageref{ineq:negative-definite}), even if we assume that the warped cone admits only an asymptotic coarse embedding instead of a coarse embedding.
 However, we cannot see any reason, why it would be continuous, which leaves the following question open.

 \begin{question} Is a free action $\Gamma\acts Y$ always a-T-menable if $\cO_\Gamma Y$ admits an asymptotic coarse embedding into a Hilbert space? \end{question}

 It is also tempting to ask about the converse, since it is true (\cref{Haagerup-to-fibred}) for actions admitting an invariant measure (a-T-menability of the action is then equivalent to a-T-menability of the group), and its analogue, \cref{Roe-amenable-actions}, is valid for amenable actions and warped cones with property A.